 Lemon juice should work well on its own, but if you’re not getting the results you need, try mixing it with vinegar.

-Be warned, however, that even though it’s non-toxic, this highly acidic solution can still sting if it gets in your eyes, so wearing safety goggles is advised.
+Be warned, however, that even though it’s non-toxic, this highly acidic homemade weed killer solution can still sting if it gets in your eyes, so wearing safety goggles is advised.

 Use old newspapers as a ground layer to starve weeds of the light they need to grow

 Planning to use newspapers to keep your garden weed-free?
-This handy video explains just how easy it is.
+This handy video explains just how easy this homemade weed killer is to use.

 Here’s a quick, cheap alternative to weed killer and landscaping fabric that proves to be many a gardener’s best defense against weeds: